Стратегии на образователната и научната политика

 The importance of a sense of purpose

 Another aspect we should not forget is that it is not just about talent and skills.
-Technology allows for greater eciency, which is what most people want.
+Technology allows for greater efficiency, which is what most people want.
 In addition, however, they want to live with the feeling that they are not just a cog in some faceless machine but part of something larger – something more significant than themselves.
 Even Karl Marx expressed concern that the process of specialisation would diminish the sense of meaning we all seek to derive from our work, and Buckminster Fuller warned that the risks of over-specialisation could exclude demand on a broader bandwidth and thus stop further discoveries of allpowerful general principles.

 In today's complex and hyper-specialised world, finding meaningful work is becoming a challenge, especially for younger generations who often feel limited by traditional corporate jobs.
 As boundaries blur and aspirations evolve, people seek not just a work-life balance but a harmonious integration of personal and professional life (Dunn, 2020).

-Business and the sources of subversive inuences
+Business and the sources of subversive influences

 In addition to changes in growth patterns, the labour market, and the future of work, which will naturally impact all organisations, there is already evidence that the technologies that underpin Industry 5.0 significantly affect the way organisations are run and financed (Sundararajan 2016).